Breaking The Silence

 Art can often be controversial, shocking even, but the lyrics were all checked for veracity and clarity of meaning by the Imperial War Museum’s curators.
 We are proud of the work and of our courageous and articulate young artists.

 The Warren Youth Project | Can You CIC It

 MMC are excited to be working with The Warren in Hull and Can You CIC It, the organisation which delivers Independent Venue Week.
 The VENN21 project is a series of interactive workshops bringing together young creators from Hull and London to explore collaborative songwriting techniques, including sessions on music production.

-The young creators will work together over two weekends in both cities, sharing ideas and developing their song concepts, both interpersonally and online, culminating in Live Showcase performances at the 100 Club in London on Friday 15th October 2021 and the Adelphi Club in Hull on Saturday 30th October 2021, restrictions permitting.
+The young creators will work together over two weekends in both cities, sharing ideas and developing their song concepts, both interpersonally and online, culminating in Live Showcase performances at 229 The Venue in London on Friday 15th October 2021 and the Adelphi Club in Hull on Saturday 30th October 2021.